 Additional Graduation Requirements

-- Students must satisfactorily complete a minimum of 120 credit hours.
+- Students must satisfactorily complete a minimum of 120 credits.

 - A cumulative GPA of 2.0 is required for all coursework attempted at FGCU.

-- At least 30 of the last 60 hours must be earned at FGCU.
+- At least 30 of the last 60 credits must be earned at FGCU.

-- Satisfy Communication and Computation Skills and foreign language entrance requirements.
+- Satisfy College-Level Skills and foreign language entrance requirements

 Back to Previous Page